Catawba County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that might support your case.
-This could include witness statements, dashcam footage (if available), or any other information that challenges the basis for the arrest or the accuracy of the breath/blood test.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any documentation that challenges the basis for the stop or the accuracy of the chemical testing.

 Possible Outcomes